liana-p/narrat-engine/docs/features/input-prompts.md

   - `<img>` tag with the css class `input-prompt-icon`

 The prompts are displayed inline with a size of `1.4em`. `em` units are relative to the parent's font size, so this allows button prompts to automatically match the size of the text they are next to.

+## Adding input prompts to an existing game before the update

+If your game project started before the input prompts feature was added (3.15.0), you will need to manually add input prompt icons to your game.

+The simplest way to do this would be to create a new narrat game in a folder (`npm create narrat@latest`), find the button-prompts folder in the new game, and copy it to your existing game in the same place.
+Then you can customise the images if desired.